NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Zuipnyrn.md

 abilities_mid:
   - name: ""
   - name: "Alluring Aspect"
     desc: " (aura,occult,visual) 30 feet.
 When a creature ends its turn in the aura, it must attempt a DC 22 Will check save.
 On a failure, it becomes [[Conditions/Fascinated|Fascinated]] with the zuipnyrn for 1 minute.
-Once the fascination ends, the creature is temporarily immune to this ability for 1 hour.\nThe zuipnyrn can deactivate or activate this aura by using a single action, which has the concentrate trait."
+Once the fascination ends, the creature is temporarily immune to this ability for 1 hour.\n\nThe zuipnyrn can deactivate or activate this aura by using a single action, which has the concentrate trait."

 attacks:
   - name: ""